Skip to main content

 This is The KPI Tree Framework applied to companies without a data team.
 Start at the top with your revenue target.
 Branch into new business revenue and expansion revenue.
 Under new business, place pipeline coverage, win rate, and average deal size.
 Under expansion, place NRR and activation rate.
 Each branch gets one owner.
 One person, not a team.

 I build these in a shared spreadsheet first.
 Rows are KPI names.
 Columns are weeks.
 Each cell gets green, yellow, or red based on target.
-This takes two hours to set up.
+This takes a couple of hours to set up.
 No code.
 No data engineer.
-At a $14M B2B platform company in 2024, the KPI tree spreadsheet replaced a 25-page monthly report that took the finance team a full week to assemble.
-The leadership team said it was the first time they could see the whole revenue picture on one screen.
+At one B2B platform in the mid-teens millions, the KPI tree spreadsheet replaced a long monthly report that consumed the finance team each cycle.
+Leadership said it was the first time they could see the whole revenue picture on one screen.

 Map each KPI to a data source.
 MRR comes from the billing system.
 Pipeline data comes from the CRM.
 Activation comes from product analytics.
 NRR is a formula pulling from billing exports.
 Every number has a source, an owner, and a weekly update cadence.
 That's KPI ownership at the simplest level.